Frequently asked questions about adoption

 What offences might prevent me from adopting?

 Offences against children or sexual offences will mean that we are unable to process your application to adopt.
 There may also be other offences that cause concern, depending on when they were committed, the severity of the offence, the circumstances and how you now feel about those offences.
-As with all of our conversations, we encourage you to be open and honest about any offences you have so we discuss them with you, as they may not be a barrier to you becoming an adopter.
+As with all of our conversations, we encourage you to be open and honest about any offences you have so we can discuss them with you, as they may not be a barrier to you becoming an adopter.

 Can I adopt if I have pets?

-Many people and families who have adopted have pets, there can be benefits to having pets in a family, but it will depend on the animals you have and how they are kept.
+Many people and families who have adopted have pets.
+There can be benefits to having pets in a family, but it will depend on the animals you have and how they are kept.

-An example of an exception would be in relation to dangerous dogs and in some occasions the number or type of pets in the household which may require more consideration.
+An example of an exception would be in relation to dangerous dogs, and in some occasions, the number or type of pets in the household, which may require more consideration.

 Part of our discussions will be about your pets, how they are kept, their temperament and if they are safe to be around children.